Women at the wheel has been added to your bookmarks.

 The voices of women working in the global automotive industry

 What can be done to address this issue?
-What do industry players need to do to improve how they recruit, retain, and advance women?

 The path forward